KineticCookie/llm-gateway/observability/README.md

 # Observability Stack

-This directory contains the configuration for the observability stack (Prometheus, Grafana, Loki, Promtail) that monitors the OpenAI API Proxy.
+This directory contains the configuration for the observability stack (Prometheus, Grafana, Loki, Promtail) that monitors the LLM Gateway.

 ## Architecture